corcorana/restingIAF/iaf_manu.md

 This goal is consistent with recent proposals to make the analysis of cognitive electrophysiological data as open, transparent, and amenable to replication as possible [@cohen2017].

 Our approach aims to emulate Klimesch and colleagues' [-@klimesch1990] original attempt to characterise individual profiles of resting-state oscillatory activity across the entirety of the alpha band by means of a relatively simple, non-parametric curve-fitting algorithm.
-Our strategy for accomplishing this task runs as follows: <!-- AC: am I correct in thinking it's non-parametric because it makes no assumptions about the underlying shape of the function (only that it can be fitted by polynomials) ? -->
+Our strategy for accomplishing this task runs as follows:
 First, we extract PSD estimates from preprocessed and fast Fourier transformed EEG signals.
 Second, we apply a least-squares curve-fitting procedure (i.e. Savitzky-Golay filtering) to accomplish the dual task of smoothing the PSD function and estimating its first- and second-order derivatives.
 Third, these derivative functions are analysed to evaluate the quality of evidence that a distinct spectral peak (i.e. PAF) exists within the alpha frequency region.